 Written by Tasha Swearingen

 Homeschooling through the high school years may seem like an intimidating task, but it doesn’t have to be.
-Sure, there are more records to start keeping track of and, eventually, more people will be watching what you’re doing (on transcripts, for instance).
-But you can do it and there are good reasons to do so.
-Here are just a some of those reasons:
+Sure, there are more records to keep track of and, eventually, more people will be watching what you’re doing (on transcripts, for instance).
+But you can do it and there are good reasons to do so!

-1 – Avoiding peer pressure.
-Peer pressure is bad, but it’s probably the worst in the teen years when kids are at an age where they’re beginning to question things in life.
-The last thing they need are well-meaning peers answering life’s questions and pushing them into things they know they shouldn’t be doing.
-Homeschooling allows you to avoid having kids around people you don’t choose to have them around.
+- Avoid peer pressure.
+Peer pressure is bad, but it’s probably the worst in the teen years when students are beginning to question things in life.
+The last thing they need is well-meaning peers answering life’s questions and pushing them into things they know they shouldn’t be doing.
+Homeschooling allows you to avoid having your students around people you don’t choose to have them around.

-2 – The ability to choose a college prep program.
-Not all public or private high schools offer college prep courses, such as AP or IB classes, or the ability to dual enroll while in high school.
-As a homeschooling family, you have the option to choose which college-prep path you’d like your child to go down, if the child agrees and understands the benefits of such a path.
+- Choose a college-prep program.
+Not all public or private high schools offer college-prep courses (such as AP classes or IB classes) or dual enrollment opportunities while in high school.
+As a homeschooling family, you have the option to choose which college-prep path you’d like your student to take.
 You’re not limited just by what the school offers (or doesn’t) because you can choose your own course of education.

-4 – Early graduation (if that’s your goal).
+- Graduate early (if that’s your goal).
 Instead of having to wait until it’s “time” or being forced into only completing one English/math/science/etc. credit each year, homeschooled students can complete multiple credits in a single school year, allowing them to graduate early if that’s the goal.
 Some families decide early on that all children will graduate at 16 and they stick to it because they’re able to squeeze in multiple credits in one school year for a few years.

-5 – More time to devote to interests.
+- Devote more time to interests.
 Without the requirements of doing as many as seven or eight classes each day (plus the obligatory homework that comes with it), your teen child has more time to devote to other interests that will serve her well in her post-graduate years.
 Also, the homeschooled high schooler has time to get a jump start on the path she’s after.
 For instance, a child interested in becoming a midwife might start out working as a doula at 15 or 16 years of age because she has the time to pursue this.

-7 – It’s less stressful – on them and you.
+- Less stress – for parents and students.
 With everything involved in teaching a high school student, it’d be even more stressful if you were just “on the sidelines” watching as your child flounders around trying to make sense of what she’s told during school hours.

-8 – It’s safer.
+- Be in a safer environment.
 Without the threats of bullies and weapons around campus, homeschooling is far safer for your teenager than attending school.
 Homeschooled students can focus entirely on academics without concern for their personal safety.